janith71/online-banking-app/README.md

 # online-banking-app
-peoples account data using with arrey and c++ language only
+peoples account data using with arrey and c++ language only...